Expatriate Finns are united by their Finnish identity

 - provision of expertise for Finnish companies in the country of residence.

 The Ministry of the Interior has a coordination role in central government related to the affairs of expatriate Finns.
-The link between the central government and expatriates is the Finnish Expatriate Parliament.
-Every few years, the Finnish Expatriate Parliament asks expatriate Finns for suggestions and ideas and submits them to the Finnish Government.
+The link between the central government and expatriates is the Finland Society.
+The Finland Society regularly surveys the wishes and needs of expatriate Finns and forwards them to the Finnish Government.

 Position of expatriates undergoing change